AntonyBlakey/nixpkgs-updates/README.md

 # `nixpkgs-updates`

-This is a custom 'proxy' of the `nixos-unstable` channel of `nixpkgs`
+This holds my custom overlays for nixpkgs.

 Currently it adds the following: